 The CloudIo should contains 2 components: Exiv2::Oauth and Exiv2::CurlIo.

-The Exiv2:Oauth is to request and receive credentials to access the API.
-The credentials in this case are often the tokens.
-The tokens are attached to the request headers that are sent to RESTFUL API to get the data.
+The Exiv2:Oauth requests and receives credentials to access the resource.
+The credentials in this case are tokens which are attached to the request headers that are sent to RESTFUL API to get the data.

 The Exiv2::CurlIo is to retrieve the data.
-It should be similar as we access a particular image URL because the API is mostly based on the HTTP/HTTPS protocol (We should easily get byte-ranges and PUT byte-ranges)
+This is similar to how we access a particular image URL, The cloud/RESTFUL API is mostly based on the HTTP/HTTPS protocol.
+We should easily be able to GET and PUT byte-ranges .

 Fig. 1.1 the flow of CloudIo